ryanph/ansible-smbpath/README.md

       - The name of the SMB share to connect to
     type: string
     required: True
+  ignore_errors:
+      description:
+          - Whether to ignore errors when creating directories or setting ACLs.
+          - Errors will instead be returned in an 'errors' property.
+      type: boolean
+      default: False
+  ignore_ace_order:
+      description:
+          - Whether to ignore the order of ACL Entries in comparison.
+      type: boolean
+      default: True
   paths:
     description:
       - The directory paths and corresponding ACLs to configure as a dictionary.